dan-singer/stealth-game/README.md

 - WASD for movement
 - LMB to fire your nature gun
 - RMB to preview your nature gun shot
-- ?? to zoom in on your compass
+- Q to zoom in on your compass
 - E to interact with cards and objects
-- Left Ctrl to crouch

 ## Purpose
 This game was created for the RIT Wild Magic Game Jam.